ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: Discussion

-Another implication of \mr{} is the possible social implications of multimodal interaction. \mr{} encourages users to use voice and touch to quickly achieve their goals without the need to go through multiple UI actions and exploration steps.
+Another implication of \mr{} is the possible negative social implications of noisy multimodal interaction. \mr{} encourages users to use voice and touch to quickly achieve their goals without going through multiple UI actions and exploration steps.
 The benefit of \mr{} comes from the expressiveness of voice and touch, but voice interfaces may not always be appropriate.
 One possibility is to explore silent voice interfaces like those presented by \citet{Denby2010} that can be used in public spaces.